 Maria: Well, I just love cooking and, you know, eating with.
 You always hate to eat alone.
 I always feel like eating is such a social thing.
 So, I had mentioned this in an email to you.
-You know, I do have family members with me in this time of isolation but sometimes like my dog loves, she loves to eat with you.
+You know, I do have family members with me in this time of isolation but sometimes as my dog loves, she loves to eat with you.
 She does not like to, and I think dogs kind of pick up things.
 They kind of absorb what’s going on in the house that they live in.
 She loves to eat with us.

 Maria: And I have to make her like similar dishes that are dog-friendly for us and she will eat with us.
 So, you know, I did a Facebook post about this and oh my gosh, it got more traffic than when I post a plain recipe.
-So, I have a salad that I developed for her because we eat…In our household, actually Italian household where my grandparents started, we would always have a salad because they always do.
+So, I have a salad that I developed for her because we eat…In our household, actually, the Italian household where my grandparents started, we would always have a salad because they always do.
 It’s usually at the end of the meal.

 Maria: And they eat salad because they want to make sure their pasta keeps warm and their rice, risotto, is warm, it doesn’t get cold.
 So, you eat that first then your salad, So, we have our salad and my dog loves salads.
 So, I had to develop a special little doggie salad recipe for her.
 So, she knows when we’re getting our salad.
 You know, she’ll get the salad, too.
-I give her this, they’re little bit fancy dishes, I have some extra dishes so she doesn’t have to eat from a dog dish and she’ll sit down and she eats with us and it’s just the most wonderful thing.
+I give her this, they’re a little bit fancy dishes, I have some extra dishes so she doesn’t have to eat from a dog dish and she’ll sit down and she eats with us and it’s just the most wonderful thing.
 She just loves it.

-Maria: Well, you have to remember not all dogs like, you know, but all likes the same thing.
+Maria: Well, you have to remember not all dogs as you know, but all like the same thing.
 And you also have to make sure that the things are healthy for them but I know that the vegetables I’m going to tell you now are healthy for dogs.
 So, she loves fresh cucumbers and she loves fresh celery but I noticed she’s like a 20 lbs. little terrier mix.
 So, she doesn’t, you know, she doesn’t have gigantic teeth so she doesn’t eat them whole but she loves them chopped.
-So, the recipe I developed for her, so what I do is I chopped, I get a little, a couple slice of fresh cucumber and I chop them up and about a quarter of a stick of fresh celery, I chop it up.
+So, the recipe I developed for her, what I do is I chopped, I get a little, a couple of slices of fresh cucumber and I chop them up and about a quarter of a stick of fresh celery, I chop it up.
 Maybe she loves fresh spinach so I might get a leaf of fresh spinach, chop it up.
 Let me just think out loud, about a tablespoon of canned pumpkin, because I can’t get fresh now.

 Maria: And this is the secret ingredient, though.
 My mom makes the best meatballs.
 I don’t eat meat but my mom and my family members do.
 So, here’s the secret ingredient.
 I give her a quarter of my mom’s meatball.